On the Infinite Width and Depth Limits of Predictive Coding Networks: Background

 Having defined our general ``abcd'' parameterisation (\S\ref{sec:general-param}), we now review the influential notion of a ``\textbf{stable and feature-learning parameterisation}'', also known as the ``maximal update'' ($\mu$P) \cite{yang2021tensor} or ``mean-field'' \cite{bordelon2022self} parameterisation.
 This type of parameterisation is defined by satisfying 3 main desiderata that are aimed at ensuring both stable and non-trivial learning dynamics in the infinite-width limit \cite{yang2020feature, yang2021tensor, bordelon2022self}.

-Here $h_i^{(\ell)}$ refers to the $i$th neuron in the $\ell$th layer, and the notation $x = \Theta_N(1)$ indicates that $x$ neither vanishes nor explodes (it is hence ``stable'') with $N$ (for a precise definition, see \S\ref{notation}).
-The first two constraints relate to the numerical stability of the model with the width, while the last desideratum characterises the degree to which the features evolve during training.
+Here $h_i^{(\ell)}$ refers to the $i$th neuron in the $\ell$th layer, and the notation $x = \Theta_N(1)$ indicates that $x$ neither vanishes nor explodes (it is hence ``stable'') with $N$ (for a precise definition, see \S\ref{notation}).\footnote{This is equivalent to requiring that the average squared (Euclidean) norm of each layer preactivation is $\frac{1}{N}\|\mathbf{h}^{(\ell)}\|^2 = \Theta_N (1)$.} The first two constraints relate to the numerical stability of the model with the width, while the last desideratum characterises the degree to which the features evolve during training.
 Parameterisations that violate (1) or (2) are therefore commonly said to be ``unstable'', while those that do not learn features are labelled as trivial or ``lazy''.
 For BP, there is a known set of one-dimensional parameterisations that satisfy all 3 desiderata \cite{yang2021tensor, bordelon2022self}:

 That is, if one fixes any among $(a_\ell, b_\ell, c)$, then there is a unique solution.
 For example, if one chooses $a_\ell = 1/2$ for $\ell>1$, then one obtains the mean-field parameterisation considered by \citet{bordelon2022self}, with $b_\ell = c = a_1 = 0$. $\mu$P as introduced in \citet{yang2021tensor} further requires that the learning rate $\eta$ is $\Theta_N(1)$, leading to slightly different scalings.
-Note that the feature learning desideratum (3) is uniquely satisfied by $d=1/2$, and this is the sense in which $\gamma$ (Eq. \ref{eq:gamma}) is said to determine the learning regime.
+Note that the feature learning desideratum (3) is uniquely satisfied by $d=1/2$, and this is the sense in which $\gamma$ (Eq.~\ref{eq:gamma}) is said to determine the learning regime.

 For comparison, note that the SP has stable initialisation as well as evolving features, but the network predictions explode with the width, as shown by \citet{yang2020feature}.
 On the other hand, the so-called neural tangent kernel (NTK) parameterisation \cite{jacot2018neural} is fully stable (in that it satisfies the first 2 constraints), but its feature updates vanish with the width (hence known as ``lazy'').
 For the specific scalings defining all these parameterisations, see Table \ref{tab:params-summary}.